mudler/edgevpn/README.md

 ... and that's it! the `--address` is a _virtual_ unique IP for each node, and it is actually the ip where the node will be reachable to from the vpn.
 You can assign IPs freely to the nodes of the network, while you can override the default `edgevpn0` interface with `IFACE` (or `--interface`)

+*Note*: `--address` can be omitted.
+If no IP is specfied, since version `0.8.1` automatic IP negotiation between p2p nodes is attempted.

 *Note*: It might take up time to build the connection between nodes.
 Wait at least 5 mins, it depends on the network behind the hosts.

 ## :loop: Forwarding a local connection